The county won’t give me CalFresh (food stamp) benefits.

 There are many reasons the county might say you cannot get CalFresh benefits.
 (CalFresh is the new name for “food stamps”.)
 Some reasons could be that your income is too high or you did not turn in paperwork to the county.

 The county must give you a written notice telling you that the county thinks you are not eligible to receive CalFresh and why you are not eligible.
 If you think the county is wrong, you can appeal and have your case heard before an independent hearing officer.
 You have 90 days from the date of the written notice to appeal.
 If you have a very good reason for appealing late, you can appeal up to 180 days after the date of the written notice.
-If your notice does not meet legal requirements, such as not giving a reason or not being in your primary language, you can appeal even after that.

 You can find out more about your rights at the LSNC CalFresh Guide.
 Look on the back of the written notice for instructions about how to appeal.
 You can also appeal online at the State Hearings Division.